sithara-galagedara/contact-list-application/README.md

 ### Backend Technical Implementations

 1.Spring Data JPA and the configurations added.
 This is only a Database ready system.
-Configurations and entities implemented in the package and the config in case of a connecting a database.
+Configurations and entities implemented plug in a database.
 Make sure to remove the exclude = {DataSourceAutoConfiguration.class, HibernateJpaAutoConfiguration.class} part from the ContactListApplication class to run with a database

 2.For all the package classes related logins added the LoggingAspect